readthedocs/readthedocs.org/docs/intro/import-guide.rst

 ============================

 .. meta::
-   :description: Import your existing technical documentation from source control into Read the Docs.
+   :description lang=en: Import your existing technical documentation from source control into Read the Docs.

 To import a documentation repository, visit your `Read the Docs dashboard`_ and click Import_.